scottohara/tvmanager/README.md

 Once the test suite is passing cleanly, to check the test suite coverage:

 * install [JSCoverage](http://siliconforks.com/jscoverage/)
 * run the test:coverage rake task (eg. `rake test:coverage`).
-This generates generates an instrumented copy of the code for tracking coverage.
+This generates an instrumented copy of the code for tracking coverage.
 * browse to [http://localhost:9292/jscoverage.html?test/index.html&missing=true](http://localhost:9292/jscoverage.html?test/index.html&missing=true) (Note: unlike the test:client task, which uses shotgun to start the server on a default port of 9393; the test:coverage task uses rackup on port 9292.
 For some reason, jscoverage wouldn't run properly using shotgun)
 * on the Summary tab, check that we have >=99% total coverage